It turns out that there’s some seriously dirty driving going on, and by that, we don’t mean undertaking on the motorway or middle lane hogging…

 |Less Than Once Every 6 Months||❒|

+Cleaning your car is not just a vanity task, it is essential.
+There are a number of very real safety risks associated with not cleaning your car.
+Other than the risks that we’ve already mentioned based on the germs and bacteria in the interior, the exterior is also important when you consider road safety.
+Windows need to always be clear to prevent the possibilities of road traffic collisions.
+Reacting to hazards can be impeded without the total vision from your windscreen and your mirrors.
 Other than putting you at risk of immediate accidents, dirt on the exterior of the car can also wear away paint over time.
 This may not sound like a danger but over time worn away paint patches will rust and spread.
 Rust can be very damaging to your car’s structural integrity and can spread from the body to the underside of your car.
 This causes holes to emerge in filters and tanks.
 So to avoid sudden breakdowns and costly repairs it really does pay to keep your car clean.

 The interior is also incredibly important, especially when you consider the COVID-19 pandemic.
 A recent YouGov survey showed that 63% of the British public are more conscious about their personal hygiene since the outbreak of coronavirus.
 Cleaning your car thoroughly reduces the risk of virus transmission.